What is impetigo?

 How is it spread?

 Impetigo is very infectious and spreads easily from person-to-person by skin-to-skin contact.
 For example, when someone touches the rash with their hand and then touches another person the infection can be passed on.
 Impetigo can also be spread by touching objects contaminated with the bacteria.
 It can take anywhere from 1 to 10 days for the rash to appear after you have been infected.

 You should practice good personal hygiene when a family member or someone you know has the infection.
 It is very important to wash your hands after touching the rash, as impetigo is easily passed on by hand-to-hand contact.
 For more information, see HealthLinkBC File #85 Hand Washing for Parents and Children.

-An infected child should not share towels, clothes, face cloths, or personal items such as combs or brushes with anyone else.
+A child with impetigo should not share towels, clothes, face cloths, or personal items such as combs or brushes with anyone else.

 If you think your child has impetigo, take them to see a health care provider.

-Be careful to protect yourself and other children from contact with the infected child.
+Be careful to protect yourself and other children from contact with children with impetigo.

 How can parents help?

 Impetigo is easily spread at daycares, schools and summer camps.
-An infected child should stay at home.
+A child with impetigo should stay at home.

-If you know of another child who has impetigo, you should watch for signs in your own children, and try to limit your child’s contact with the infected child.
+If you know of another child who has impetigo, you should watch for signs in your own children, and try to limit your child’s contact with thstrong.

 If your child gets impetigo, everyone in your home will need to wash their hands carefully and often, especially after any physical contact.

 It is important to wash your child’s clothes and bed linens separately from other’s.
-Use hot water to wash the clothes, and dry them in a hot dryer.
+Use hot water to wash the clothes, and dry thstrong in a hot dryer.

 Children with impetigo should be encouraged not to touch or scratch their sores.
 Keep their fingernails short and clean.
 They should also be helped to wash their hands often.

 As the disease develops, loose crusts on the skin can be soaked for 15 to 20 minutes with a warm wet facecloth, then gently washed off with soap and water and patted dry.